Creating a mobile app that meets consumer’s expectations

 5. Get paid and move on to the next creation.

-Plenty of app development companies work exactly like this, but it doesn’t take a genius to figure out that it’s actually rather short-sighted and reactive.
-It’s also a way of doing business that attracts spells of feast and famine — with times when you're scrabbling around for the next project and times when there are too many jobs happening at once.
+Plenty of app development companies work exactly like this, but it doesn’t take a genius to figure out that it’s actually rather short-sighted and is also reactive.
+It’s also a way of doing business that attracts spells of feast and famine – with times scrabbling around for the next project and times when there are too many jobs happening at once.

-Here are five steps to better molding your services around customer needs:
+Here are five steps to have a better molding for your services around customer needs:

 Once you can break out of this way of thinking, it will become quite natural to explain things to customers in accurate terms.
 Version 1.0 of an application is just the beginning of the journey if the application is to be in any way successful.

-Once an app is live, the process is not complete.
-There's still plenty to do.
-Applications need promotion so that people really use them, for a start.
-Then there’s the fact that no matter how well you’ve tested and verified things, bugs can and will inevitably come to light after more people are let loose on the application.
+Once an app is live, the process is not complete, there's still plenty to do.
+Applications need promoting so that people really use them, for a start.
+Then, there’s the fact that no matter how well you’ve tested and verified things, bugs can and will inevitably come to light after more people are let loose on the application.
 It’s essential that someone keeps an eye on the user’s reviews and deals with support queries too, as this can help expose bugs and clarify misunderstandings as to how the app is supposed to work.

-It’s one thing to make users understand that there’s always more to "having an app" than building it and releasing it, but the soon-to-be users do need to know what to expect financially.
+It’s one thing making users understand that there’s always more to “having an app” than building it and releasing it, but the soon-to-be users do need to know what to expect financially.
 They’re not likely to give a blank check or an open-ended contract with endless money!
 However, this doesn’t mean that you shouldn’t be up-front about telling the clients what to expect in terms of costs.
-Often, companies do not have a problem spending money when the reason is clearly explained to them.
-What they do not like is unexpected or unclear invoices, or having this news sprung on them right at the very end of a project.
-Lay it out up front for them and explain that’s just the right way to approach an application to make it succeed.
+Often, companies do not have a problem spending money when the reason is clearly explained to them rather than what they do not like is unexpected or unclear invoices, or having this news sprung on them right at the very end of a project.
+Lay it out up front for them and explain that, that’s just the right way to approach an application to make it succeed.

-If you’ve read this far, it’s probably becoming clearer that the basic objective is to aim for more of a partnership relationship with your clients than just focusing on selling a one-off service.
+If you’ve read this far, it’s probably becoming clearer that the basic objective is to aim for more of a partnership relationship with your clients than just focusing around selling a one-off service.
 If you’re going to make this work in the long term, it’s important that you really start to understand your client’s business and what they want.
 This has been a problem for a very long time for techies of all kinds.
-IT technicians and developers who don't work with the rest of the business have been a common complaint from management, and often a valid one.
+IT technicians and developers who work in isolation from the business have been a frequent management complaint and are often very valid ones.

 Leave a Reply